 The Chase Sapphire Reserve includes a $300 annual travel credit that’s automatically applied to the first $300 in travel purchases each year.
 Since we’re all travelers here, you’ll almost certainly use this credit without even thinking about it.

 Our annual travel budget is usually around $4-8k.
-That’s our budget for ALL of our out of pocket costs and it’s easy to get full use of that $300 travel credit.
+That’s our budget for ALL of our out-of-pocket costs and it’s easy to get full use of that $300 travel credit.

-That brings the effective annual fee of the Sapphire Reserve down to $250.
+That brings the effective annual fee of the Sapphire Reserve down to $495.

 Chase Sapphire Preferred $50 Portal Credit